HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/components.md

 Search V2 components provide the following benefits:

-1. **Encapsulation:** Styles and functionality are isolated from the rest of your application using Shadow DOM.
+1. **Encapsulation:** Styles and functionality are isolated from the rest of your application using Shadow Document Object Model (DOM).
 2. **Reusability:** Build once and reuse across different parts of your application.
 3. **Customizability:** Use attributes, properties, and part selectors to customize components without altering their core code.